nbs32k/StarkOS64/README.md

 The kernel and the disk driver are loaded by a custom 32-bit bootloader called NT loader that is able to manage memory and switch modes.\
 All components are fully compatible with MSVC compiler and NASM.

+#### Features
+* User interface
+* Device drivers (i8042prt)
+* Synchronous I/O system
+* Userland
+* Preemptive multitasking

+StarkOS`s main goal is to understand NTs internals and provide semi-compatible abstraction with PE executables.\
+StarkOS is trying to mimic most Windows features and do it as accurate as possible by clean room reverse engineering.

 #### Memory layout
 ```
 0xffff800000000000 - 0xffff8???????????
 Mirror mapped free memory